 Feiler’s earlier book, Without Regard to Sex, Race, or Color, was also published by the University of Georgia Press.
 Focused on the largely abandoned campus of an historically black college, this body of artistic documentary photography offers a new way into the debate raging in our society about the essential role education has played as the foundation of the American Dream.

 Feiler’s photographs have been instrumental in the campaign to create a new US national historical park and inspired the composition of a symphony.
-His work has been featured in the Wall Street Journal, Smithsonian, Slate, Architect, Preservation, Eye on Photography, Lenscratch, Oxford American, The Bitter Southerner, The Forward, numerous other magazines and newspapers, and on CBS News and NPR.
-His work has been displayed in galleries and museums including solo exhibitions at such venues as the National Civil Rights Museum at the Lorraine Motel in Memphis, National Center for Civil and Human Rights in Atlanta, and International Civil Rights Center & Museum in Greensboro, NC.
-His work is in public and private collections including that of the Smithsonian Institution’s National Museum of African American History and Culture.
+His work has been featured in the Wall Street Journal, Smithsonian, L’Œil de la Photographie, Architect, Preservation, The Forward as well as on CBS This Morning and NPR.
+His prints have been displayed in galleries and museums including solo exhibitions at such venues as the National Civil Rights Museum at the Lorraine Motel in Memphis, National Center for Civil and Human Rights in Atlanta, and International Civil Rights Center & Museum in Greensboro, NC.
+His photographs are in public and private collections including that of the Smithsonian Institution’s National Museum of African American History and Culture.

 Feiler earned his bachelor’s in economics from The Wharton School of the University of Pennsylvania.
 He earned a master’s in modern history from Oxford University and a master’s in business administration from Stanford University.